knightsUCF/CarRacing/Log.md

 - the buttons are linked as follows: GameMaster.SaveGame, GameMaster.LoadGame

-- then each of the cubes gets a "TransformSave.cs" with the field, unique ID, and save order.
+- then each of the cubes gets a "TransformSave.cs" with the field, unique ID, (each object should have unique ID) and save order.
 Save order can be 0.

 # Encrypted Save System